Ezekiel 3 – The Messenger and the Watchman

 “Again, when a righteous man turns from his righteousness and commits iniquity, and I lay a stumbling block before him, he shall die; because you did not give him warning, he shall die in his sin, and his righteousness which he has done shall not be remembered; but his blood I will require at your hand.
 Nevertheless if you warn the righteous man that the righteous should not sin, and he does not sin, he shall surely live because he took warning; also you will have delivered your soul.”

 a.
 When a righteous man turns from his righteousness: The previous verses told of Ezekiel’s responsibility to warn the wicked.
-Now God told him he also had a responsibility to warn the righteous who may stray from God’s path.
-If Ezekiel did not give him warning, he would share in responsibility for the sin (his blood I will require at your hand).
+Then God told him he also had a responsibility to warn the righteous who may stray from God’s path.
+If Ezekiel did not give him warning, he would share in the responsibility for the sin (his blood I will require at your hand).

 i.
 “The righteous (Heb. saddiq) was essentially the man who showed by his good living his adherence to the covenant.
 It went without saying that he was dutiful in carrying out the requisite religious observances.”
 (Taylor)